d4f/backbone-highway/README.md

 Added functionalities compared to the ```Backbone.Router``` are:

  * Multiple controllers for the same path
- * Before and After triggers
+ * Before and After triggers distributed using an event aggregator
- * Trigger caching
+ * Simple trigger cache managing
- * Aliasing
+ * Aliasing between routes
  * "Secured" routes
  * Close action (similar to onbeforeunload)